 We also monitor our mains water usage keeping it to a minimum, all our toilets have half flush buttons and the stable block toilets have percussion taps and lights on motion sensors, reducing waste.
-We have moved to a more environmentally friendly washing up liquid.
+We have moved to a more environmentally friendly washing up liquid and cleaning fluids.

 We provide a variety of habitats for wildlife on our site; including log piles, bug hotels, solitary bee hives, long grass areas, tall hedges with berries left for birds into the winter and over grown areas for wildlife to hide.
 We have also put up bird boxes and scattered wild flower seeds this summer.

 We allow the grass to grow long and go to seed before being cut to help scatter the seed across the drive and carpark to encourage grass to grow across these stony areas.
 We do not use weed killers on our site.

 Our guests are encouraged to explore our natural environment, we provide wildlife information books and displays, bug hunting and bird watching kits.
 We also provide hot water bottles to reduce the use of electricity on site at night.